VMBlakelock/destination-date-night/README.md

 #### Mobile

 The [Mobile](assets/wireframes/destination-date-night-mobile.png) wireframe shows a view were all of the features sit on top of each other in a responsive manner.
-For example the navbar utilises the hamburger icon add is positioned on the right, the date type/xx /location dropdowns are central and the footer information sits ontop in a central position.
+For example the navbar utilises the hamburger icon add is positioned on the right, the criteria dropdowns and Google Map is central and the footer information sits underneath.

 #### Desktop

-The [Desktop](assets/wireframes/destination-date-night-desktop.png) wireframe gives a more spaced look with columns of two for the map and date type/xx/ location dropdowns and three columns for the footer information.
+The [Desktop](assets/wireframes/destination-date-night-desktop.png) wireframe gives a more spaced look, the navbar here sits across the top of the page, text, interactivity dropdowns and Google Map all sit on top as the design is the sme as mobile.

 *Wireframes note: The wireframes use the owners company name as vixwebmedia.co.uk whereas the actual site uses vixwebdesigns.co.uk an error on the designers side.*